jbanaszczyk/pms5003/README.md

-# Before

-Current version is under development, may be not stable enough.
-Please refer to the latest release: https://github.com/jbanaszczyk/pms5003/releases

 # pms5003

 I'm proud to present my Arduino library supporting PMS5003 Air Quality Sensor.

+## Status

+### Current revision: 2.00 RC

+Not released yet as a release

+Code in repository (branch: master) is 2.00 RC
+* It looks stable - development is finished
+* README have to be updated
+* There are some TODOs for next revisions

+### Good, stable revision: 1.00

+Previous releases are available here: https://github.com/jbanaszczyk/pms5003/releases

+There is one interesting fork supporting ESP8266: https://github.com/riverscn/pmsx003

+## Other boards

+Probably my library supports Plantover PMS700x, PMS300x without any problems.

+If you are interested in support of your sensor: feel free to ask.

 ## Features

-* Supports all Plantover PMS5003 features (sleep/wake up, passive/active modes),
+* Supports all Plantover PMS5003 features (sleep/wake up, passive/active modes, hardware pins),
 * Probably works fine with PMS7003 and PMS3003,
 * Highly customizable:
   * Uses any serial communication library,
   * You have a choice to use or not to use: global variables or class instances.
 * Written from scratch,
-* Written in modern C++.
+* Written in modern C++11.

+## TODO

+* Some checks: API
+  * checkResetPin - check if declared reset pin works fine (if it resets the sensor)
+  * checkSleepPin - check if declared sleep/wake up pin works fine
+* Support for platforms
+  * Library should support Arduino itself (not checked yet :)
+  * More platforms:
+    * PlatformIO
+    * CLion
+    * ...
+* Support for boards:
+  * planning ESP8266 support
+* Add unit tests
+  * I'm sorry, there are no unit tests :(

 ## Preparation